 (Genesis 2: 20b - 22, NIV © 1983 by Zondervan Corp.)

 Notice what this doesn’t say.
 It doesn’t say anything about how many ribs Adam had before or after this “surgery,” and especially it says nothing, whatsoever, about how many ribs Eve had!
 Nowhere does it say that Eve had more ribs than Adam.
 Who made that assumption without checking?
-Wouldn't it be just as logical to guess (also without checking) that if she was created “second” that God might have made her with the same number of ribs as the new, reduced number that Adam now had?
+Wouldn’t it be just as logical to guess (also without checking) that if she was created “second” that God might have made her with the same number of ribs as the new, reduced number that Adam now had?
 Wouldn’t it really be more logical to guess that God might have created her with the same number of ribs as Adam just to avoid confusion?
-Genesis doesn't say one way or the other, so the only way to know is to cut open cadavers and start counting.
+Then again, even if Adam, himself, was missing a rib after his surgery (just like a missing appendix or amputated leg), wouldn’t it make more sense to expect that his children would not have a missing rib (just like an appendix or leg)?
+Genesis doesn’t say one way or the other, so the only way to know is to cut open cadavers and start counting.
 Who has done that — the theologians or the biologists?
 My guess is that, once again, if human misinterpretations are set aside and if it is remembered that theology looks at “why” while science looks at “how,” there is no “conflict” between what the Bible, itself, is saying and what biologists know to be true about our bodies.

 22 וַיִּבֶן֩ יְהוָ֨ה אֱלֹהִ֧ים ׀ אֶֽת־הַצֵּלָ֛ע אֲשֶׁר־לָקַ֥ח מִן־הָֽאָדָ֖ם לְאִשָּׁ֑ה וַיְבִאֶ֖הָ אֶל־הָֽאָדָֽם׃